Why do I have to complete one or more of the following: Annual Student Update Form, Not on Our Grounds, Alcohol-Wise, and Honor modules?

 I already completed the Not on Our Grounds module.
 Why am I required to complete it again?

 All students are required to complete the Not on Our Grounds module every two years.
-If you have not completed the Not on Our Grounds module since Fall 2016, you are required to complete the module this year.
+If you have not completed the Not on Our Grounds module since Spring 2017, you are required to complete the module this year.

 Who should I contact if I have questions about the Not on Our Grounds module?